Jennie Chua: Early life and education

-She met Goh Kian Chee, son of Goh Keng Swee, when she was 16.
-The couple married eight years later in 1968.
-As Goh attended Cornell University, Chua moved there and attended Cornell for hotel management.
-They couple have two children, but divorced in 1977 and remained on amicable terms.
+In 1968, together with her husband, Chua moved to upstate New York and studied at Cornell University.
+She graduated with a Bachelor of Science in hotel management.

 Career

 After graduation, Chua started working as a general manager at the Mandarin Hotel in Singapore.
 In 1977, she started working, for 11 years, at the Singapore Tourism Board (STB), as director.
 In 1988, she started working for Westin Hotels as a marketing director.

 Chua became the first female general manager at Raffles Hotel in 1990.
 In 2003, she became the chief executive officer of Raffles Holdings but left Raffles Holdings in 2007.
 She became the chief executive officer of Ascott Group, a department of CapitaLand, she subsequently became the chief corporate officer for CapitaLand.
 She left the company in July 2012.

 Chua is the co-founder of Beeworks.
 Today, she is 40% of the company's shares.
 Her work is currently focused on the fast food market in Singapore.

 She is a former teacher at the Asian Institute of Tourism in the Philippines.
 Chua is also Singapore's Ambassador to Mexico, and former Ambassador to Slovakia.